fhiso/sources-and-citations/rdfa-bindings.md

 `https://terms.fhiso.org/sources/Source`.

 Applications which support a larger part of RDFa *may* find additional *layer derivation links*.
-If so, they *must* ensure that RDFa constructs are only treated as *layer derivation links* when they produce an RDF triple whose subject and object both have the following RDF types, or a subtype thereof:
+If so, or if a full RDFa parser is being used, they *must* ensure that RDFa constructs are only treated as *layer derivation links* when they produce an RDF triple whose subject and object both have the following RDF types, or a subtype thereof:

     https://terms.fhiso.org/sources/Source